Wifi Projector Explained: A UK Buyer's Guide

 Is wireless streaming reliable on a wifi projector? h3 >

 The biggest practical challenge is bandwidth consistency rather than headline speed alone.
 Thick walls, older routers and crowded evening usage can all affect performance in UK homes.
-A modern router helps; so does support for dual-band operation or WiFi 6 on the projector side.
+A modern router helps; so does support for dual-band operation or dual-band 2.4G/5G WiFi on the projector side.
 In other words, good wireless performance depends on both your internet setup and the quality of the projector’s own hardware. p >

 When should you still use HDMI? h3 >